 Some options for your patients or clients include:

-Connect your patient to an opportunity using the Active Canterbury Search if they are motivated to start or increase their activity levels themselves.
+Connect your patient to the Activity Search for a range of community-based activities - if they are motivated to start or increase their activity levels themselves.

 Check out Getting Started for helpful information on suitable beginner activities such as walking, going to the gym, and dancing.